Wanda James: Career

+James is a former naval officer, who served as an Integrated Undersea Surveillance System officer and whose duties included tracking submarines.

-James was a former lieutenant in the United States Navy, where some of her duties included tracking submarines.
-She also was a political campaign manager.
-She ran Colorado representative Jared Polis's first campaign, and ran the 2006 congressional race in Colorado Springs, Colorado for Lieutenant Colonel Jay Fawcett.
+Her political career has spanned over two decades, beginning in Los Angeles working on numerous campaigns as the communications director.
+After moving to Colorado, she became a campaign manager for numerous candidates.
+She managed Colorado representative Jared Polis's first campaign, and ran the 2006 congressional race in Colorado Springs, Colorado for Lieutenant Colonel Jay Fawcett.
 She worked on former President Barack Obama's 2008 National Finance Committee.
-She also worked to get sentences dropped for people in jail for cannabis possession.
 She worked on Colorado governor John Hickenlooper's task force for Colorado's Amendment 64.
+She also served on Senator Kamala Harris' National Finance Committee as she ran for POTUS.

+She has served as the President of the Nation Women's Political Caucus - Los Angeles.
+She was named a Junior League Board Fellow in 2002 and also served on the board of directors of the Starlight Children's Foundation and the Greater Los Angeles African American Chamber of Commerce.
+She was appointed to the Los Angeles Small and Local Business Commission.

+Moving to Colorado, her first board appointment was on the Alumni Board at the University of Colorado.
+She worked on Colorado Governor John Hickenlooper's task force for Colorado's Amendment 64.
+She also served on Governor Jared Polis' 2019 Transition Team and Mayor Mike Johnson's 2023 Transition Team.
+She was appointed to the Colorado Tourism Board in 2019.

-She was previously appointed to the Los Angeles Small and Local Business Commission.
-She has also served on the board of directors of the Starlight Children's Foundation and the Greater Los Angeles African American Chamber of Commerce.
-She decided to get into the cannabis industry after her brother was given a 10-year prison sentence for marijuana possession.
-Prior to opening a dispensary, she owned restaurants with her husband in Los Angeles and Denver.
-When she opened a dispensary in 2009 with her husband, she became the first black dispensary owner in the United States.
-The business was closed in 2012, but reopened in 2016.
+She was drawn to get into the cannabis industry after discovering that America's prison system was fueled by Black and Latino arrests for possession of cannabis, an issue that her brother faced in the early 1990s.
+Before opening a dispensary, she worked as an executive for two Fortune 100 companies (Avery and Unum) and one of the largest non-profits in California (SCPH).
+She and her husband also owned five restaurants in Los Angeles and Denver.
+When she opened a dispensary in 2009 with her husband, she became the first Black dispensary owner in the United States.
+The pair opened Simply Pure Medicated Edibles in 2010 and became the largest edible medical cannabis company in Colorado.
+In 2015, Simply Pure became a dispensary in the LoHi neighborhood in Denver.
 She is a managing partner at the Cannabis Global Initiative.